arpcode/SMOTE-ADA-BOOST-COBRA/README.md

 ```

 ## Results
 SMOTEBoost results.pdf contains the results obtained.
-Results were obtained after applying ROSBoost using SMOTE on a cobra classifier made from 3 desision trees.
+Results were obtained after applying ROSBoost using SMOTE on a cobra classifier made from 3 desision trees.\
+\
+\
+\
+\
+DISCLAIMER: This work is for learning purposes only.
+The work can not be used for publications or commercial products etc. without the mentor’s consent.